mitsu1210/essbaseworkshop/README.md

 * Monthly product development reports
 * Details of company cost structures

-Dynamic corp extensively use Microsoft Excel application for Financial reporting.
-Financial analyst at Dynamic Corp are well versed with use of Excel.
+Dynamic Corp. extensively use Microsoft Excel application for Financial reporting.
+Financial analyst at Dynamic Corp. are well versed with use of Excel.
 But with growing business they find it difficult to manage reporting with excel.
 They found out Excel is a widely used tool for two dimensional data analysis, but presents enlisted limitations when used for multidimensional data analysis -

 1. Disconnected
 2. Data Security Risks